|Close Page||Print Page|

 When the skin is in the process of recovering from an injury — whether the result of an accident, surgery, a burn, or acne — scarring will occur wherever multiple layers of the skin have been affected.
 Scars are usually permanent once they form, but they may be made less visible with several possible treatments.
 The key is to treat scars early to lessen their effect.
 Dr. Edward J. Gross offers scar removal treatment for Orlando women and men who would like to restore their smooth, natural skin.

-Are you interested in facial scar treatment with Dr. Gross?
-Request a consultation today, or call our office at (407) 333-3040.Request a Consultation
+Are you interested in facial scar treatment with Dr. Gross? request a consultation todayrequest a consultation today, or call our office at (407) 333-3040.Request a Consultation

 Most people are self-conscious about scars.
 Some people may also experience diminished functioning of the eyes, mouth, or nose due to facial scarring.
 At Primera, we have several treatment options to improve the appearance of scars after: